rqlite/rqlite/README.md

 You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run a heavier solution like MySQL. rqlite might also be an effective way to provide a small number of SQLite read-replicas.

 ### Key features
+- Fully replicated production-grade SQL database.
-- An easy-to-use HTTP API, including bulk-update support.
+- An easy-to-use HTTP(S) API, including bulk-update support.
 - Read consistency levels.
+- Transaction support.
 - Hot backups.
-- Transaction support.

 ## Getting started
 The quickest way to get running on OSX and Linux is to download a pre-built release binary.
 You can find these binaries on the [Github releases page](https://github.com/otoolep/rqlite/releases).
 Once installed, you can start a single rqlite node like so: